MIMIC: Multimodal Inversion for Model Interpretation and Conceptualization

 Abstract

 Vision Language Models (VLMs) encode multimodal inputs over large, complex, and difficult-to-interpret architectures, which limit transparency and trust.
-We propose a Multimodal Inversion for Model Interpretation and Conceptualization (MIMIC) framework to visualize the internal representations of VLMs by synthesizing visual concepts corresponding to internal encodings.
+We propose a Multimodal Inversion for Model Interpretation and Conceptualization (MIMIC) framework that inverts the internal encodings of VLMs.
 MIMIC uses a joint VLM-based inversion and a feature alignment objective to account for VLM's autoregressive processing.
 It additionally includes a triplet of regularizers for spatial alignment, natural image smoothness, and semantic realism.
-We quantitatively and qualitatively evaluate MIMIC by inverting visual concepts over a range of varying-length free-form VLM output texts.
-Reported results include both standard visual quality metrics as well as semantic text-based metrics.
+We evaluate MIMIC both quantitatively and qualitatively by inverting visual concepts across a range of free-form VLM outputs of varying length.
+Reported results include both standard visual quality metrics and semantic text-based metrics.
 To the best of our knowledge, this is the first model inversion approach addressing visual interpretations of VLM concepts.

 Overview